 Chickpea flour is made from chickpeas that are ground down into a fine flour.
 You can make it at home, in a powerful blender or food processor, but it can be noisy and time-consuming.
 If you’re not up for that, then you can find it in grocery stores or online.
 Not only can chickpea flour play a part in gluten-free baking, it also makes a great substitute for egg in recipes that require a batter.
 So, you can have French toast, fritters, and anything battered and fried —just use chickpea flour instead!
 It can even be “scrambled” for breakfast, like this Chickpea Flour Scramble.
 Yum!

 The ways we use chickpea flour goes beyond acting as an egg substitute.
 For example, did you know that you can make flatbread and falafels?
 We’re impressed and we bet you are, too.
 You must be thinking, “where are these amazing chickpea flour recipes?!”
 Don’t worry — they’re right here.
-So, check out these 15 recipes that use chickpea flour and get inspired to start cookin’!
+So, check out these 15 recipes from our Food Monster App that use chickpea flour and get inspired to start cookin’!

 1. Fried ‘Chicken’

 This vegan Fried “Chicken” is magical.
 It’s made from textured vegetable protein wrapped in rice paper wrappers, which helps make an awesome, crispy skin.
 They’re dredged in a batter of chickpea flour before being dunked in an herby flour coating.
 If you miss fried chicken, this recipe is a must-try.